 Located in Northvale, New Jersey, Jewish Home at Rockleigh is the lone option we found in the area.
 With an overall rating of A+, this facility is undoubtedly a phenomenal facility.
-We were impressed enough to rate this nursing home as one of the top 50 nursing homes in New Jersey.
-If you look further down this page, you will see this place's category scores, which appear to be just as impressive as its overall grade.
+We were so impressed with this facility that we ranked it as one of the top 500 best nursing homes in the nation.
+If you look below, you can see this facility's category ratings, which look to be equally strong as its overall grade.

 Jewish Home at Rockleigh